slic3r/Slic3r/README.md

 **A PrusaSlicer fork (which is a slic3r fork)** (previously Slic3r++)

-Prebuilt Windows 64b releases are available through the [git releases page](https://github.com/supermerill/SuperSlicer/releases).
+Prebuilt Windows, Linux and macos 64b releases are available through the [git releases page](https://github.com/supermerill/SuperSlicer/releases).
+The linux & macos aren't tested (by me), just compiled, so report me any bugs that can occur on them.
-Nightly builds for windows, Linux and macos are available through the [git actions page](https://github.com/supermerill/SuperSlicer/actions).
+Nightly builds are available through the [git actions page](https://github.com/supermerill/SuperSlicer/actions).
 Click on the a build for your plateform and then on 'Artifacts (1)' in the top right corner.

 SuperSlicer takes 3D models (STL, OBJ, AMF) and converts them into G-code instructions for FFF printers or PNG layers for mSLA 3D printers.
 It's